-Having worked for PRnewswire, one of the first pioneers in wire distribution services, I am a big proponent of traditional PR and I still understand the value of of media outreach.
+Having worked for PRnewswire, one of the first pioneers in wire distribution services, I am a big proponent of traditional PR and I still understand the value of media outreach.
 But the reality is: there are so many creative ways to reach media influencers and get the media to cover your story, product, or yourself.
 Here are some things small business owners should do when trying to reach influencers:

 - Media contacts are living and swimming in the digital platform.
 It’s a good idea, besides pitching to their direct email, to follow media contacts on social media.
 Most of them have their social media profiles available since they are public figures.